wp-plugins/zopim-live-chat/readme.txt

 == Installation ==

-*Server Requirements:* PHP4 or PHP5.
+*Server Requirements:* PHP4 or PHP5 with PHP Curl installed.
+*Wordpress versions:* Wordpress 2.7 and up.